Back to blog

 1. Helps with bookkeeping

 Invoices comprise essential data for maintaining accurate bookkeeping records by documenting the business's financial history.
-They contain information about when and how of the products, services, or projects.
-This also includes the amount of money made, which can be used for tallying sales and expenses, calculating key metrics such as net profit and margin, and asset turnover ratio.
+They contain information about when and how products, services, or projects were delivered.
+This also includes the amount of money earned, which can be used for tallying sales and expenses.
+Additionally, invoices help calculate key metrics such as net profit, margin, and asset turnover ratio.

 1. Hassle-free tax records